Northwell begins $5.5M project at Glen Cove Hospital

 The expanded, 6,660-square-foot Family Medicine Center, which is expected to open in late spring 2020, will serve more than 18,500 patients annually, representing a 40% increase in patient volume.

-The center offers primary, prenatal and pediatric care, preventative services as well as behavioral health and gynecological services to underserved members in the community as well as other residents.
+The center offers primary, prenatal and pediatric care, preventive services, as well as behavioral health and gynecological services to underserved members in the community and other residents.

 “Our new Family Medicine Center will not only accommodate more patients, but the renovation will create a welcoming and modern environment as well as upgrades that enhance clinical care and collaboration,” said Dr. Barbara Keber, chair of family medicine at Glen Cove Hospital.

-The Family Medicine Center will feature 12 exam rooms, bedside ultrasound machines, a procedure room, laboratory and medication room as well as modern reception and seating areas.
+The Family Medicine Center will feature 12 exam rooms, bedside ultrasound machines, a procedure room, laboratory and medication room and modern reception and seating areas.

 Clinicians include physicians, residents, nurses, nurse practitioners, social workers and other health care professionals.
 Many of the center’s staff are bilingual to better serve the area’s Spanish-speaking community.